 60-2313 - Life insurance proceeds or cash value deposited into a bank account (not exempt if deposited within 1 year of filing for bankruptcy); disability and illness benefits; fraternal benefit society benefits.

 This list includes the majority of bankruptcy exemptions available in Kansas.
-However, it may not include all exemptions, and states often create exceptions to specific exemptions.
-In addition, Kansas may have changed the amounts since this list was last updated in June of 2011.
-Consider cross-checking this list with www.legalconsumer.com, which updates the state exemption amounts regularly, or check with your local bankruptcy court.
+However, doesn’t include all exemptions.
+Also, states often create qualification requirements for specific exemptions, and Kansas might have changed the amounts since this list was last updated.
+Check the Kansas Statutes Annotated or with a local bankruptcy lawyer.